Lakesh-Sahu/QKart_Automation/README.md

 🔁 Parallel Test Execution
 - Supports parallel execution at both method and class levels.
-- Configurable via testng.xml:
+- Configurable via testng.xml.

 🌐 Cross-Browser Testing
 - Supports running tests on Chrome, Edge, Firefox, and Safari.
-- Set the desired browser in the testng.xml file:
+- Set the desired browser in the testng.xml file.

 📸 Screenshot on Failure
-- Automatically captures a screenshot when any test case fails.
+- Automatically captures a screenshot when any test case or step fails and attach the screenshot to that step in the Extent Report.
 - Useful for debugging and tracking test failures.
-- Screenshots are saved in the specified directory (e.g., screenshots/).
+- Extent Report and Screenshots are saved in the specified directory (e.g., extent_reports/).

 ---